 When our neighbors came across this pamphlet while cleaning out their house, we were ecstatic.
 We heard many times from the locals that our humble little home was famous 'round these parts, featured in a brochure, but this was the first time we actually saw it.

-Originally we planned on just sharing the photo of our home, but realized that this was also a great opportunity to share with you what our little town & county is all about.
+Originally I planned on just sharing the photo of our home, but realized that this was also a great opportunity to share with you what our little town & county is all about.
 Granted things have changed since 2002, mostly due to the Marcellus Shale (Oil/Gas/Fracking) but it is still a wonderful little town, where everybody knows your name.
 Just like in the movies.

 Here is an example of typical small town life, one of the shipping labels on a mail piece had our address nearly completely removed.
-By nearly completely we are talking the barest suggestion of an address remained, yet the folks at our local post office knew exactly where to deliver our mail from what little was there was to work with.
+By nearly completely, I am talking the barest suggestion of an address remained, yet the folks at our local post office knew exactly where to deliver our mail from what little was there was to work with.
 On the opposite end, we recently had a customers package get returned to us because the customer put in one wrong number for their house number.
 All the other information was correct yet rather than deliver the package, it was sent back.
 Naturally our customer wasn't happy with their mail person.
 It is amazing what a difference a truly small town makes.

 Our narrow country roads are now pitted & crumbling thanks to the huge Oil & Gas trucks that use our roads 24/7.
 If you decided to visit, please drive slowly, aside from trying to avoid all the holes in the roads, many of the Oil & Gas folks like to drive on the wrong side of the road rather than slow down for the countless hairpin turns our WV roads are known for; they will live if they hit you, you probably wont survive.
 If you want to speak out for all of us country folk, record your trip & show the world what it's like in a small rural mountain town.
 Show the good & the bad, we have both, but we can practically guarantee that even with Oil & Gas ruling, you will love our town & our people.